gujarathijay/Assignment1/README.md

 # Welcome to Coding Club
  All the geeks can join in this club.

- This club is only for newbies.
-All the ultra max pro coders not allowed.
+ This club is for newbies and Ultra max pro coders.

+ Contact:
+ Jay Gujarathi(Pikachu619)😎